galenhuntington/hmp3-ng/README.md

 *  I have added support for building with Stack.

-*  Work on other features and changes is ongoing.
+*  Work on other features and changes, and documentation, is ongoing.

-I have changed around a few of the key bindings per my own preference, and added Backspace to rewind to the start of a song.
+I have also made a few changes and additions to the key bindings per my preference.

 The original README, which will have to be updated and integrated: